 That’s probably because midsize models were long the biggest-selling segment in the SUV market.
 At the moment there are 19 in the class, but that number is set to grow by at least a couple in the near future.
 All, except one, are “crossovers”: high-riding wagons offering all-wheel drive but built on passenger-car platforms.

-Only a couple are of the old truck-type body-on-frame design.
-The latter often have higher towing limits, and are sometimes aimed more at off-road driving.
+Only the Toyota 4Runner is of the old truck-type body-on-frame design.
+Body-on-frame SUVs tend to have higher towing limits, and are sometimes aimed more at off-road driving.

 All models in this class offer all-wheel drive or 4-wheel drive, the latter sometimes available in part- and full-time versions.
 With all-wheel drive, it’s always engaged and the vehicle decides whether power should go to all four wheels.
 With 4-wheel drive, the driver can choose between 2-wheel drive or 4-wheel drive.
 Some Toyota 4Runner models offer a part-time 4-wheel-drive system, which is intended for severe off-road work and cannot be left engaged on dry pavement for fear of driveline wear.
 That’s not a concern with full-time 4-wheel drive.